 The result is s deliciously satisfying and surprisingly a very filling sandwich with all the tasty goodness of pizza.
 And like all pizza, it’s just as tasty when left to cool, so feel free to take some with you as a packed lunch when hiking.

 - Hobo Burgers and Taters

-A popular family favourite, hobo burgers and taters are a delicious camping meal that’s surprisingly easy to make.
-Simply dice up some potatoes, onions, carrots and cabbage, and placing it all within a tinfoil wrapping.
+A popular family favorite, hobo burgers and taters are a delicious camping meal that’s surprisingly easy to make.
+Simply dice up some potatoes, onions, carrots, and cabbage, and placing it all within a tinfoil wrapping.
 Each person should have their own packet.
 Then take a burger patty and crumble it up into pieces over the top.
-Feel free to add some seasonings and flavouring, such as sage, salt and pepper, or hot chilli sauce, and wrap the mixture up.
+Feel free to add some seasonings and flavoring, such as sage, salt, and pepper, or hot chili sauce, and wrap the mixture up.